 The following chart lists foundation courses and their undergraduate equivalents at Bloomsburg University.
 Students who have earned a C or better in an undergraduate equivalent course are exempt from taking the foundation course.

-All students are required to take the following nine core courses.
-These courses cover the core of knowledge of a business education in the basic function areas of accounting, finance, management and marketing and the supporting field of management information systems.
+All students are required to take the following 12 core courses.
+These courses cover the core of knowledge of a business education in the basic function areas of accounting, finance, management and marketing and the supporting field of technology.
 Strategic management is the capstone course of a business education program and is the major integrative force in an MBA program.
 It is here that specific information from the functional areas is put together to address the concerns of the total firm.

 Each Fall, students are invited to participate in Leadership on the Edge (LOTE) as part of their MBA experience.
 LOTE is designed to provide insight and reinforce leadership theories that are taught in the classroom, by asking students to practice those theories in an unfamiliar and unpredictable wilderness environment.
 Over Labor Day weekend, student teams will climb the Knife Edge Ridge of Mt.
 Katahdin in Maine.
 This route provides the opportunity for the team to practice and hone its management, leadership, and coping skills in a challenging environment.